-137. Inspectors must use all their evidence to evaluate what it is like to be a child in the provision.
+- 137. Inspectors must use all their evidence to evaluate what it is like to be a child in the provision.
 In making their judgements about a provider's overall effectiveness, inspectors will consider whether the standard of education and care is good.
 If it meets all the criteria for good, then inspectors will consider whether it is outstanding.
-If good is not the best fit, then inspectors will consider whether it requires improvement or is inadequate.
+If good is not the best fit, then inspectors will consider whether it requires improvement or is inadequate. - 138.
+In judging the overall effectiveness, inspectors will take account of the four judgements.
+They will also make a judgement about the effectiveness of the arrangements for safeguarding children.

-&lt;sup>15 The term 'children' should be read to include the different ages and stages of children in the early years age range (birth to 31 August following a child's fifth birthday).
+13 The term 'children' should be read to include the different ages and stages of children in the early years age range (birth to 31 August following a child's fifth birthday).
 Inspectors should interpret the grade descriptors according to a child's age and stage of development, therefore taking into account babies and young children.

-- 138. In judging the overall effectiveness, inspectors will take account of the four judgements.
-They will also make a judgement about the effectiveness of the arrangements for safeguarding children. - 139.
-Inspectors should take account of all the judgements made across the evaluation schedule.
+- 139. Inspectors should take account of all the judgements made across the evaluation schedule.
 In particular, they should consider: - the extent to which leaders and providers plan, design and implement the EYFS curriculum - the extent to which the curriculum and care practices that the setting provides meet the needs of the range of children who attend, particularly children with SEND - the progress children make in their learning and development relative to their starting points, and their readiness for the next stage of their education - children's personal and emotional development, including whether they feel safe and are secure and happy - whether the requirements for children's safeguarding and welfare have been fully met and there is a shared understanding of and responsibility for protecting children - the effectiveness of leadership and management in evaluating practice and securing continuous development that improves children's education.